 This is not the first time Hernandez has had an issue.
 He once ejected a Cubs’ seventh inning stretch singer who criticized Hernandez after being introduced.

-Page 2 of 2 - What makes the whole situation worse is Major League Baseball’s Director of Umpires, Randy Marsh, arrived in Cleveland to speak to the umpires and check the replay equipment.
+What makes the whole situation worse is Major League Baseball’s Director of Umpires, Randy Marsh, arrived in Cleveland to speak to the umpires and check the replay equipment.
 Everything was found to be in perfect order.
 Further news, was that the umpires had all the same views the fans had, so why the wrong call was made, is solely on Hernandez.

 MLB went as far as to say Hernandez made an “improper call,” but stopped short of saying the call would be overturned, instead saying it was a “judgment call.”
 But there is no judgment on FACTS.
 The fact is the ball was ABOVE the yellow line.
 The fact is the ball was a home run.
 The fact is the fans knew it, both teams knew it, both broadcast crews knew.